Skip to content

 The ventures

-Twelve ventures,
+Fourteen ventures,

 one question.

-Twelve projects at different ages.
+Fourteen projects at different ages.
 Some run in the wild.
 Some are still finding their shape.
 Some are sketches the ink has not dried on.
 Together they ask how knowledge, story, and evidence can shift the practice of development, not the slide decks about it.

 Active running in the wild